Ready to head out for a date (did not intend to match; and yes, Krista did continue to date me even though my shirt was not ironed) |

 I also quickly made the connection between contraception and other sexual perversions, such as masturbation, oral sex, anal sex, or homosexual acts.
 The traditional argument against contraception had been the same argument used against those acts.
 The theological/philosophical changes necessary to accept contraception thus also necessarily accepted those acts as well, even if only implicitly.
 Sure enough, not only have Protestants accepted contraception in contradiction to the historic Christian teaching, many have also quietly (or not so quietly) accepted the practices of masturbation, oral sex, and anal sex - practices that also had been previously universally condemned among Christians.
 Thus, it is no surprise that many are beginning to accept homosexual acts as well, since Protestants gave up the argument against it years ago when they accepted contraception.

-Blanchard Hall, home of Wheaton College's Philosophy department
+Blanchard Hall, home of Wheaton College's Philosophy department (yes, we were located in an ivory tower) |

 As we realized that Humanae Vitae wasn't ultimately just about contraception but was an entirely different way of approaching the world, and that, as such, we were going to be swimming upstream against major cultural forces, it became clear that finding as many role models as possible was going to be immensely helpful.
 So I continued to seek out like-minded people.